Introduction to optimization methods for training SciML models: Solving the optimization problem

 Since in our notation the predicted outputs evaluated on the training set satisfy $u(\theta_k) = h_{\theta_k}(x_{1:m})$, the linearization directly applies to $u(\theta_k)$ as well.
 Substituting the GD update~\eqref{eq:grad_erm}, into this linearization then yields an approximate evolution equation for the predicted outputs:

 where $\Theta_k \in \mathbb{R}^{m \times m}$ is the empirical NTK at iteration $k$.

-This indicates that training evolves like kernel gradient descent in the reproducing kernel Hilbert space (RKHS) induced by the NTK.
-In sufficiently wide neural networks or in the almost stationary regime ($\alpha$ small), the NTK remains nearly constant during training, providing a tractable mathematical description of deep learning dynamics.
+This indicates that training evolves like kernel GD in the reproducing kernel Hilbert space (RKHS) induced by the NTK.
+In sufficiently wide DNNs, or in the near-stationary regime (e.g., for small $\alpha$), the NTK remains nearly constant during training.
+In this case, the dynamics reduce to kernel GD with a fixed kernel, in turn providing a tractable mathematical description of deep learning training.
+We report below two examples of NTK evaluation in PyTorch, for a simple regression problem (Code snippet \ref{lst:NTK_naive}) and for a PINN trained to approximate the solution of the heat equation (Code snippet \ref{lst:NTK_PINN_naive}).
+For PINNs, nested automatic differentiation is required, as the PINN loss itself involves spatial derivatives of the network output computed via autograd, and the NTK computation requires an additional differentiation with respect to the network parameters.